 A big part of my mission here at Morning Upgrade is to raise awareness of how morning routines can change your life.
 I’m a big believer in this because of my personal experience with them.
 I use my routine as a catalyst for other things I do during the day for personal development including mindset and fitness.
 When I skip it, I know how much it affects the decisions I make regarding my actions and goals for the rest of the day.

-That’s why I’ve been developing a dead-simple morning routine that checks all of the boxes.
-This morning routine takes no more than 20 minutes and is meant for people who don’t have time or who don’t know what to do.
+That’s why I’ve been developing a dead-simple routine that checks all of the boxes.
+It takes no more than 20 minutes and is meant for people who don’t have time or who don’t know what to do.

 My thinking behind developing a morning routine for people who don’t have time is that if I can convince as many people as possible to do this…and raise awareness of personal development in the process…it will have an awesome ripple effect.
 Meaning, if you put this in place in your own life, you’ll eventually tell your friends and family members.